• Skip to primary navigation

 So, if you’re being held back from a life of self-improvement, fulfillment, and happiness because of fear of judgment – I have a challenge for you.

-I want you to intentionally make an ass out of yourself in public.
-I want you to do something “silly”.
+I want you to make an ass out of yourself in public intentionally.
+I want you to do something “silly.”

-It can be as simple as laying down in the middle of a busy store for 2 minutes.
+It can be as simple as lying down in the middle of a busy store for 2 minutes.
 Yeah – wild and crazy!!!
 What a weirdo!
-People are going to look at you funny – they may even ask, “Are You, Ok Sir”.
+People are going to look at you funny – they may even ask, “Are You, Ok Sir.”

-Just smile say, “yes, I’m fine – I’m just taking short rest, thanks”.
+Just smile and say, “yes, I’m fine – I’m just taking short rest, thanks.”

 Note: You might want to hold up on this challenge until the Coronavirus outbreak has subsided…